 The Finnish Christmas comes to life in a special way when riding a sleigh, with the snowy forest around you, the sound of bells tinkling in your ears, and the comfort of warm blankets covering you.

-Although the northern lights can be seen in Finland, it’s surprising how few Finns have seen them in the proper sense.
-Even if they have, it’s most likely been from the front yard of a hotel.
-This natural phenomenon is always an impressive sight, but what truly makes it unforgettable is a special trip to chase the northern lights.
-Imagine a nocturnal adventure in the wilderness, riding a sleigh drawn by a reindeer or horse, enjoying the panoramic views from the snow tank’s sleigh, speeding along on a snowmobile – or perhaps even on skis.
+Seeing the northern lights casting their magical glow across the Arctic sky is always an impressive sight, but what makes it truly unforgettable is a special trip to chase this natural phenomenon.
+Imagine a nocturnal adventure in the wilderness, riding a sleigh drawn by a reindeer or horse, enjoying the panoramic views from the snow tank’s sleigh, speeding along on a snowmobile, or perhaps gracefully gliding on skis.

 How about going ice fishing on Inarinjärvi with a local guide?
 You can also take part in searching and emptying the winter nets (juomus in the regional dialect).
 After a lunch prepared over an open fire, we’ll ride snowmobiles to a church in the wilderness, at Pielpajärvi, and then on to the museum of the Sami people at Siida.

 Saariselkä has frequently been ranked as one of the world’s best cross-country skiing destinations.
 The diverse network of ski tracks runs for almost 200 kilometres, with around 30 kilometres being illuminated.
 At Kakslauttanen, you can get going right from the yard of your cabin.
 We offer ski instruction to people of all ages, and the ski bus service means you’ll be able to enjoy all parts of the extensive network of tracks.
 The ski season is long – tracks are usually available in October, and you can ski right through into May.

 The two fells of Saariselkä, Finland’s northernmost ski centre, are just a 15-minute drive from Kakslauttanen.
 Saariselkä boasts 15 slopes of varying difficulty, and also boasts a Freestyle Park.